Ann Wagner MO-02

 On February 20, 2005, Wagner was elected to a fourth term as chair of the Missouri Republican Party.
 On May 16, Bush nominated her as United States ambassador to Luxembourg.
 On July 16, 2005, she was confirmed in the post by a voice vote in the United States Senate, after which Senator Jim Talent said she was "a considerate woman, whose character and abilities uniquely qualify her to represent our nation."[12]

-On August 1, she was sworn in as Ambassador by U.S. Secretary of State Condoleezza Rice in the Benjamin Franklin Room of the Harry S Truman Building.[13]
+On August 1, she was sworn in as Ambassador by U.S. secretary of state Condoleezza Rice in the Benjamin Franklin Room of the Harry S Truman Building.[13]

 2010s